 An expat explores the key differences of dating in France and French relationships when compared to the dating scene in the US.

-After consulting with many French friends I finally found out some major cultural differences between American dating and French dating. *Note: This only applies to the ‘true French’; meaning those who were raised in France.
-Also, it does not mean 100 percent of what I say is correct… but maybe about 95 percent.*
+After consulting with many French friends I finally found out some major cultural differences between American dating and French dating.

 The French do not agree with my viewpoint on the subject.